 Methodology: Generative Design

-We pursue a rigourous research agenda focused on innovative digital design methods and building construction technologies, supported by our teaching at several international academic institutions including the Architectural Association and the Bartlett School of Architecture at University College London (UCL).
+We pursue a rigorous research agenda focused on innovative digital design methods and building construction technologies, supported by our teaching at several international academic institutions including the Chinese University of Hong Kong (CUHK).
 Included in this research is a strong expertise in the integration of environmental performance parameters into the conceptual design process for building and urban planning projects.
 Our methodologies allow our designs to achieve the highest sustainability classifications including LEED certification.
 Our research also includes a strong interest in contemporary urbanism in Asia.
 Having worked on several projects in various cities, we have experienced rapid urban development first hand.
-We have organised academic visits in collaboration with several high profile universities in China, Vietnam, Japan, Egypt and the Middle East.
+We have organised academic visits in collaboration with several high profile universities in China, Japan, Europe and the Middle East.

 Our project design methodologies integrate the latest research in advanced generative design technologies within the context of realistic challenges and opportunities of each new project brief.
 Our design process is informed by rigorous research into the specificities of the project’s context, brief and site, and executed using a set of customised digital tools.